SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - Procedures do not accept named or unnamed arguments, but can reference the same variables as the caller.
 - Avoid recursion when calling procedures as it may produce the "call stack exceeded" error if handled unadvisedly.

+## Extension commands

+SillyTavern extensions (both built-in, downloadable and third-party) can add their own slash command.
+Below is just an example of the capabilities in the official extensions.
+The list may be incomplete, make sure to check `/help slash` for the most complete list of available commands.

+1. `/websearch (query)` — searches snippets of the web pages online for the specified query and returns the result into the pipe.
+Provided by the Web Search extension.
+2. `/imagine (prompt)` — generates an image using the provided prompt.
+Provided by the Image Generation extension.
+3. `/emote (sprite)` — sets a sprite for the active character by fuzzy matching its name.
+Provided by the Character Expressions extension.
+4. `/costume (subfolder)` — sets a sprite set override for the active character.
+Provided by the Character Expressions extension.
+5. `/music (name)` — force changes a played background music file by its name.
+Provided by the Dynamic Audio extension.
+6. `/ambient (name)` — force changes a played ambient sound file by its name.
+Provided by the Dynamic Audio extension.
+7. `/roll (dice formula)` — adds a hidden message to the chat with the result of a dice roll.
+Provided by the D&D Dice extension.

 ## UI interaction